flutter-tizen/flutter-tizen/doc/configure-device.md

   failed to connect to 192.168.0.101:26101
   ```

   Check if the target device is on the same network as the host, and the port is not blocked by a firewall.
-For _Smart TV_, make sure you entered the host IP address correctly in the developer mode settings.
+For TV devices, make sure you entered the host IP address correctly in the developer mode settings.

 - #### Device unauthorized